 The Punishment: The evil nameless king in the prologue was so tyrannical, he was thrown alive into a crucible of molten iron, the demonic spirit condemned to never pass on, and remain permanently trapped within physical form.
 Ouch.

-Sealed Good in a Can: It's implied that Taran's enchanted sword houses the soul of the good king who built the castle that the Horned King eventually took over.
+Sealed Good in a Can: It's implied that Taran's enchanted sword houses the soul of the good king (revealed in a deleted scene to be Gwydion) who built the castle that the Horned King eventually took over.
 (In the books this is Dyrnwyn, which becomes the sword of Prince Gwydion, but the sword is never named in the movie.)

 Someone Has to Die: The only way to destroy the evil magic possessed by the Artifact of Doom the movie is named after was for a living being to willingly climb into the Cauldron, but whoever did so would sacrifice his life in the process.
 (Which the three witches who give it to the heroes gleefully tell them.)
 At first, none of the heroes were willing to do so - or demand such a sacrifice of anyone else.
 When the Horned King unleashes its power, Taran tries to do so, but Gurgi stops him, and does it himself.
 The movie has a happy ending, however; when the three witches reclaim the now-worthless Cauldron, Fflewddur goads them into demonstrating their power, and Swiss Army Tears are able to revive Gugri.